kennguyen01/food-manager/_decks/4-preventing-contamination.md

 56a.
 Steps to clean in place
 56b.
 ```
-1. Turn off and unplug equipment before cleaning it
+1. Unplug equipment
 2. Pre-clean by removing large food particles
 3. Remove any small, removable parts.
 Clean and sanitize them
 4. Wash the equipment with detergent or similar cleaner
   - Clean under and around the equipment
 5. Rinse food-contact surfaces
   - Use fresh water in a bucket or spray bottle and wipe to remove detergent
+6. Sanitize all surfaces according to manufacturer's instructions
+7. Air dry all surfaces before reassembling
 ```

 57a.
 Integrated pest management (IPM)